Episode 21

 Show Notes

-Guided by subject-matter expert Mickey Middaugh (retired U.S. Air Force Security Forces Senior NCO; founder of Grey Matter Ops), this episode teaches the GMO Avoidance Ladder—a civilian-ready framework for proactive safety and situational awareness.
-Learn the Observer Effect (project visible alertness), Recognition using Baseline → Anomaly → Decision, Absence powered by Pre-Incident Indicators (PINS) from Gavin de Becker, Escape & Evasion (E&E) aligned with ALERRT’s Avoid-Deny-Defend and the FBI’s Run.
-Hide.
-Fight., and De-escalation as a last off-ramp for Proactive Disengagement.
-We reference evidence from PERF’s ICAT evaluation in Louisville (−28% use of force, −26% citizen injuries, −36% officer injuries) to underscore why structured tactics work.
+Developed by subject-matter expert Mickey Middaugh (retired U.S. Air Force Security Forces Senior NCO; founder of Grey Matter Ops), this episode introduces the GMO Avoidance Ladder—a civilian-ready framework for proactive safety and situational awareness.
+Learn the Observer Effect (project visible alertness), Recognition using Baseline → Anomaly → Decision, Absence guided by Pre-Incident Indicators (PINs) from Gavin de Becker, Escape & Evasion (E&E) aligned with ALERRT’s Avoid–Deny–Defend and the FBI’s Run, Hide, Fight model, and De-escalation as a last off-ramp for proactive disengagement.
+Evidence from PERF’s ICAT evaluation in Louisville (−28% use of force, −26% citizen injuries, −36% officer injuries) underscores why structured tactics work.
+Start with the Two-Exit Scan—every room, every time—and follow the 4-week challenge to hard-wire awareness habits.Developed by subject-matter expert Mickey Middaugh (retired U.S. Air Force Security Forces Senior NCO; founder of Grey Matter Ops), this episode introduces the GMO Avoidance Ladder—a civilian-ready framework for proactive safety and situational awareness.
+Learn the Observer Effect (project visible alertness), Recognition using Baseline → Anomaly → Decision, Absence guided by Pre-Incident Indicators (PINs) from Gavin de Becker, Escape & Evasion (E&E) aligned with ALERRT’s Avoid–Deny–Defend and the FBI’s Run, Hide, Fight model, and De-escalation as a last off-ramp for proactive disengagement.
+Evidence from PERF’s ICAT evaluation in Louisville (−28% use of force, −26% citizen injuries, −36% officer injuries) underscores why structured tactics work.
+Start with the Two-Exit Scan—every room, every time—and follow the 4-week challenge to hard-wire awareness habits.

 Chapters